steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

  * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
  * We want to understand:
    * How do you keep track of what needs to get done?
+   Github tickets
    * How do you prioritize tasks?
+   Github prioritize
-   * How do tasks get assigned to team members?
+   * How do tasks get assigned to team members? based on priority and based on skill/experience
-   * How do you determine the status of work from inception to completion?
+   * How do you determine the status of work from inception to completion? keeping up with issues on github?

 #### Q9: What are the rules regarding how your team works?

 Describe your team's working culture.

 **Communications:**
  * What is the expected frequency?
 What methods/channels are appropriate?

+ Discord

  * If you have a partner project, what is your process (in detail) for communicating with your partner?

+ Communicating in person

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+ Team not getting work done on set time
+ Non responsive team members
+ Major tasks that people don't want to do